 Whenever there will be a talk about heros of Pakistan, one name may come to all’s mind and that is Abdus Sattar Edhi, a man for humanity who was a Pakistani philanthropist.
 He was from one of such great personalities who built the nation and brought unity among the people of every kind.
 He was the creator and head of the Edhi Foundation.

 This foundation is sincerely working for social welfare after being his death.
 It is a non-profitable organization whose goal is only to provide shelter to homeless people to save humanity.

 7. Muhammad Imran Khan Niazi

-Imran Khan is Pakistan’s 22 prime minister and the founder of Pakistan Tehreek-e-Insaf (PTI) political party.
+Imran Khan is Pakistan’s 22 prime minister and the founder of the Pakistan Tehreek-e-Insaf (PTI) political party.
 Before entering politics, he was a cricketer and remained the captain of the national cricket team.
 In 1992, Pakistan won the Cricket World Cup while Imran Khan was leading the team.